Monsifelgouarti/alx-low_level_programming/README.md

-this repository contiens projects for low programming languages.
+this repository contains projects for low programming languages.